functionalfriday/fsharp-saturn-demos/WineTasting/WineTastingApp/README.md

 ## TODOs

-- use `FsConfig` so we don't have to hardcode credentials and secrets.
 - maybe combine with `use_config` in `application` CE in `Program.fs`?
 See default Saturn template for usage example...
 - remove claimsMapping?

+## 2021-02-12

+- We managed to move all hardcoded config values to config files.
+We can read these config files using [FsConfig](https://github.com/demystifyfp/FsConfig).
+- We also split config files into
+  - `appsettings.json` -> git
+  - `secrets.json` -> will be added to `.gitignore` in the future.
+This file contains secrets/credentials/etc which will not be included in git

+## TODOs

+- use `FsConfig` so we don't have to hardcode credentials and secrets.

 ## 2021-02-09